 They make beautiful cut flowers for vases around your home.

 As I mentioned above, the flowers also emit a delightful fragrance.
 They live for many long years (some are known to have lived over 100 years!) and peonies bloom year after year even with little maintenance.

 Peonies are available in many varieties including the old-fashioned peonies that come with twin heads, but there are also many new hybrid varieties available in the market.
-These hybrid peonies can withstand harsh weather conditions.
+These hybrid peonies can withstand cold winters and harsh weather conditions.